frconor-ebook/meditations/_posts/2025-04-17-holy-saturday.md

 There were many other maternal moments in Our Lord\'s life in Bethlehem, in Nazareth, in Egypt, when Our Lord could have opened His eyes and said, "Look at your Mother."

-But He chose us this moment, when His side has been pierced by a lance and when her heart has been pierced by a spiritual sword. as though telling us that in all the difficult moments of our life, Our Mother is there for us.
+But He chose for us this moment, when His side has been pierced by a lance and when her heart has been pierced by a spiritual sword. as though telling us that in all the difficult moments of our life, Our Mother is there for us.

 \"Then he said to the disciple, 'Behold your mother'" (John 19:27a).